FrancisJulian/first-azure-functions-vaccine-scheduling/README.md

 ## Vaccine scheduling app

-In the attached Word document, I wrote about the vaccine scheduling apps in the US where every major pharmacy and medical systems apps were not built correctly for a huge push of people trying to schedule an appointment.
+In the included Word document, I wrote about the vaccine scheduling apps in the US where every major pharmacy and medical systems apps were not built correctly for a huge push of people trying to schedule an appointment.

 In one case, someone was tweeting